twolfson/victorious-git/README.md

 - Play custom fanfare
 - Support for `git>=1.7` and `git>=2.0`

+// TODO: Define `play-victory.sh` to test out new sounds

 ## Getting Started
 ### Preface
 Before we get to the fun part (runnning this), we should cover what's going on and the reprecussions.
 We are using a setting in `git` known as `init.templatedir`.
 As the name implies, this is a folder that is used to initialize all future `.git` folders.